rafaelleinio/biar/README.md

 ```

 Using the right tools is not terrible right?
 But depend on importing several things and
 knowing how to use these libraries.
+There's a lot of concepts to understand here like
-However, this is obviously not the only way to do
+context managers, decorators, async, etc. Additionally, this is obviously not the only
-it.
-Without a standard way to handle these requests, you'll probably end up with a lot
+way to do it.
+Without a standard way to handle these requests, you'll probably end up
-of boilerplate code, and different developers will implement it in different ways.
+with a lot of boilerplate code, and different developers will implement it in different
+ways.

 With `biar`, you can implement the same `make_requests` function like this: